ecmwf-ifs/dwarf-p-cloudsc/README.md

 Prototypes available
 --------------------
-- prototype1: cloud scheme from IFS.
+- prototype1: includes the cloud scheme from IFS that is naturally suited to host-type machines and optimized on the Cray system at ECMWF.

 Third Party Requirements
 ------------------------
-Requirements to compile dwarf3:
+Requirements to compile this dwarf:

     CMake: for use and installation see http://www.cmake.org/ ecbuild